Windows broken, 1 arrested as Iowa City protest gets violent

-IOWA CITY, Iowa (AP) - Authorities in Iowa City say a peaceful demonstration against police brutality turned violent late Tuesday when protesters broke windows at a county building and threw rocks and water bottles at officers.
+IOWA CITY, Iowa (AP) - A demonstration against police brutality in Iowa City turned violent when protesters broke windows at a county building and threw rocks and water bottles at officers arresting a man, the sheriff said Wednesday.

-Protesters said that Johnson County sheriff’s deputies deployed pepper spray during the clash, which occurred before midnight near the Johnson County Health and Human Resources building.
+Johnson County Sheriff Lonny Pulkrabek said protesters also shot pepper spray at deputies during the late Tuesday altercation and deputies responded in kind.

+The violence came after hundreds of people protested in Iowa City for hours against the recent death of George Floyd and police violence against minorities.
+In Des Moines, protesters also marched to the governor’s mansion Tuesday and rallied outside the Capitol building.

 Police arrested University of Iowa student Sevad Duratovic, saying he was seen “stepping away from a broken window carrying a baseball bat” and then swinging at the window of a nearby vehicle.

 Duratovic was tackled and handcuffed, and said he was hit in the eyes with pepper spray as he was walking to a police vehicle.
-He said his roommate and others were sprayed when they tried to tell deputies they arrested the wrong man.
+He said his roommate and others were sprayed after they tried to tell deputies they arrested the wrong man.

-A court document alleges that protesters used pepper spray against officers but doesn’t elaborate.

-The violence came after hundreds of people peacefully protested throughout Iowa City for hours.
+Pulkrabek said deputies had rocks and water bottles thrown at them and were pepper sprayed while making the arrest.

+“Our officers in turn used pepper (spray) on the individuals that had encircled them as they were trying to arrest this subject,” he said in an email.

-Duratovic said Wednesday that he didn’t break any windows or ever swing the bat.
+Duratovic, 22, said Wednesday that he didn’t break any windows or ever swing the bat.
 He said he picked up the rolling bat from the ground after someone else smashed windows and gave it to another person after a few seconds.

 Sign up for Daily Newsletters